NeeharSatti1998/stock_sentiment/README.md

 ---

  Automation Plan (EC2):
+- Storing the data in AWS RDS database
 - Entire pipeline will be scheduled on AWS EC2 instance using cron jobs:
   - 7:00 PM EST → Scrape today's news + predict and save.
   - 4:30 PM next day → Scrape actual closing price, compare it with prediction.